 A junior Virtual Assistant with essential copywriting skills is expected to understand how to write decent product descriptions and standard blog articles.

-Similarly, an expert VA with copywriting knowledge is expected to write product descriptions that convert, as well the ability as to create lead magnets which grab the attention of target audiences and urge them to become customers.
+Similarly, an expert VA with copywriting knowledge is expected to write product descriptions that convert.
+As well as the ability to create lead magnets that grab the attention of target audiences and urge them to become customers.